gwpantazes/python101/README.md

 ... # Output truncated
 ```

+See `code/11_read_csv.py` for a working script solution for reading through a csv file and parsing its values.

-# Let's Make Something
+# Ready to Make Something
-Now that we know how to do lots of cool things, let's use our new skills to program something neat.
+Now that we know how to do lots of cool things in Python, let's use our new skills to program something neat.
 Let's make a program which reads data from a CSV file and computes values from it.

+Refer to `code/20_average_biopsy_bugged.py` for the beginnings of something cool.
+But wait!
+This program has a bug!
+Oh no!
+We'll have to track it down and fix it.
+Solution can be found in `code/21_average_biopsy.py`.

 # Where to Go From Here?
 Python has extensive libraries for Scientific Analysis and Computation.